 Legalization is correlated with lower rates of drug abuse.

-Somewhat counterintuitively, one of the more effective way to discourage drug use is to legalize it.
-When Portugal decriminalized all drugs, the country’s drug abuse rates were cut in half and there was no increase in use of marijuana or any other substance.
-Other drug tolerant nations, like the Netherlands, show significantly lower rates of lifetime and occasional marijuana use.
+Somewhat counterintuitively, one of the more effective ways to discourage drug use is to legalize it.
+When Portugal decriminalized all drugs, the country’s drug abuse rates were cut in half and there was no increase in use of weed or any other substance.
+Still today, rates of drug use in the country remain below the EU average.
+The country remains a This Other drug-tolerant nations, like the Netherlands, show significantly lower rates of lifetime and occasional marijuana use.
 One year after Colorado legalized recreational pot use for adults, a survey of 17,000 high school students showed a decline in teen marijuana use.
-It seems marijuana legalization may have stripped marijuana of its rebellious appeal and returned Colorado teens to cow tipping for their weekend thrills.
+The rate is still below the national average even in 2019.
+It seems marijuana legalization may have stripped the drug of its rebellious appeal and returned Colorado teens to other means of weekend thrills.

 Prohibition is extremely expensive.

-The marijuana industry creates jobs and bolsters the economy.
+The pot industry creates jobs and bolsters the economy.

-A study conducted by the Marijuana Policy Group concluded that Colorado’s legalized pot industry created 18,000 jobs a generated over $2 billion in economic activity in 2015.
-The marijuana industry has boosted a number of business sectors, from agriculture to materials to transportation.
-The marijuana industry is even getting US veterans back to work with security positions on farms and in dispensaries.
-In an economy where workers regularly losing jobs to overseas operations and automation, governments cannot afford to turn their back on industries that create new opportunities for its citizens to earn a decent living.
+The global legal marijuana market size is estimated to reach $102.2 billion by the end of 2030, according to a Grand View Research, Inc. report.
+If that’s not telling enough, a study conducted by the Marijuana Policy Group concluded that Colorado’s legalized pot industry created 18,000 jobs and generated over $2 billion in economic activity in 2015.
+Since then, the marijuana industry has boosted a number of business sectors, from agriculture to materials to transportation.
+Even more so, the industry has brought US veterans back to work, through security positions on farms and in dispensaries.
+In an economy where workers regularly lose jobs to overseas operations and automation, governments cannot afford to turn their backs on industries that create new opportunities for their citizens to earn a decent living.

-Bottom Lines: There is plenty of evidence to suggest that marijuana legalization has been a boon for the states who’ve introduced it, but as South Park creator Trey Parker cautioned, the consequences of marijuana use might be different than we expect: “Pot makes you feel fine with being bored and it’s when you’re bored that you should be learning a new skill… If you smoke pot you may grow up to find out that you’re not good at anything.”
+The Bottom Line: There is plenty of evidence to suggest that marijuana legalization has been a boon for the states that have introduced it, but as South Park creator Trey Parker cautioned, the consequences of marijuana use might be different than we expect: “Pot makes you feel fine with being bored and it’s when you’re bored that you should be learning a new skill… If you smoke pot you may grow up to find out that you’re not good at anything.”
+Does that ring true for you?
+How do you think marijuana legalization will affect people?